DevOps 101Last Updated Jun 21, 20248 min read

 Conclusion

 Platform engineering is a powerful tool for scaling up software delivery processes without sacrificing quality, security, or efficiency.
-By simplifying and automating resource provisioning and management, it enables developers to ship more value to customers in less time.
+By simplifying and automating resource provisioning and management, it empowers developers to ship more value to customers in less time.

 Organizations can use platform teams to unlock and scale up the benefits of DevOps, augmenting developer agility with organizational reliability, visibility, and confidence.
 If you are ready to improve your organization’s performance with platform engineering, start by signing up for a free CircleCI account to see how best-in-class continuous integration can help you achieve faster iteration cycles and better delivery outcomes.